perxpective/Cybersecurity-Therapy/Extra/QISP/QISP Notes.md

 - To protect individuals fundamental rights and freedoms
 	- Particularly their right to protection to their personal data
 - Key privacy and data protection requirements of GDPR include the following:
+	- Requiring consent of subjects for data processing
 	-